-NGU conducted an airborne geophysical survey in the Kåfjord area in September-October 2014 as a part of the MINN project.
+NGU conducted an airborne geophysical survey in the Nordreisa area in August-September 2015 as a part of the MINN project.
 This report describes and documents the acquisition, processing and visualization of recorded datasets.
-The geophysical survey results reported herein are 3106 line km, covering an area of 621 km2.
+The geophysical survey results reported herein are 4286 line km, covering an area of 857 km.

-The NGU modified Geotech Ltd. Hummingbird frequency domain system supplemented by optically pumped Cesium magnetometer and a 1024 channels RSX-5 spectrometer was used for data acquisition.
+The NGU modified Geotech Ltd. Hummingbird frequency domain system supplemented by an optically pumped Cesium magnetometer and a 1024 channels RSX-5 spectrometer was used for data acquisition.

-The survey was flown with 200 m line spacing and line direction partly 45° (Northeast to Southwest), and partly 315 °(Southeast - Northwest).
-Average speed was 73 km/h.
-The average terrain clearance of the bird was 59 m.
+The survey was flown with 200 m line spacing, line direction 135° (Northwest to Southeast) and average speed 69 km/h.
+The average terrain clearance of the bird was 56 m.

 Collected data were processed by AR Geoconsulting using Geosoft Oasis Montaj software.
-Raw total magnetic field data were corrected for diurnal variation and levelled using standard microlevelling algorithm.
-Final grid was filtered using 3x3 convolution filter.
+Raw total magnetic field data were corrected for diurnal variation and leveled using standard micro leveling algorithm.
+Final grid was filtered using Butterworth filter.

-EM data were filtered and levelled using both automated and manual levelling procedure.
+EM data were filtered and leveled using both automated and manual leveling procedure.
 Apparent resistivity was calculated from in-phase and quadrature data for two coplanar frequencies (880 Hz and 6606 Hz), and for two coaxial frequencies (980 Hz and 7001 Hz) separately using a homogeneous half space model.
 Apparent resistivity grids were filtered using 3x3 convolution filter.